-SUBSCRIBED AND SWORN to before me this to me his Passport No. EC4138755 issued on 11 May 2015 at DFA, Manila.
+SUBSCRIBED AND SWORN to before me this 2016 at Makati City, the affiant exhibiting to me his Passport/Driver's License/Government ID No. EC4138755 issued on 11 May 2015 at DFA-Manila and valid until 10 May 2020.

-Doc No. 29 Page No. V Book No. V Series of 2016.
-Appointment No. M-236
+Doc No. 111 Page No. 24 Book No. 1 Series of 2016.

-Notary Public for Makati City Until December 31, 2016

-Penthouse, Liberty Center

-104 H.V. dela Costa Street, Makati City Roll of Attorneys No. 63038

-PTR No. 5331145 / Makati City / 01-07-2016

-IBP No. 1015826 / Quezon City / 01-04-2016
+DIANA WILLEN T. SY Appointment No. M-175 Notary Public for Makati City Until December 31, 2017 Penthouse, Liberty Center 104 H.V. dela Costa Street, Malati City Roll of Attorneys No. 64293 PTR No. 5331154 / Makati City / 01-07-2016 INP No. 1015831 / Quezon City / 01-04-2016

-No representation or warranty, express or implied, is made by the Company and Issue Manager and Lead Underwriter, regarding the legality of an investment in the Offer Shares under any legal, investment or similar laws or regulations.
+No representation or warranty, express or implied, is made by the Company and Issue Manager and Sole Underwriter, regarding the legality of an investment in the Offer Shares under any legal, investment or similar laws or regulations.
 The contents of this Prospectus are not investment, legal or tax advice.
 Prospective investors should consult their own counsel, accountant and other advisors as to legal, tax, business, financial and related aspects of a purchase of the Offer Shares.
 In making any investment decision regarding the Offer Shares, prospective investors must rely on their own examination of the Company and the terms of the Offer, including the merits and risks involved.
 Any reproduction or distribution of this Prospectus, in whole or in part, and any disclosure of its contents or use of any information herein for any purpose other than considering an investment in the Offer Shares is prohibited.

-The Company reserves the right to withdraw the offer and sale of the Offer Shares at any time, and the Issue Manager and Lead Underwriter reserves the right to reject any commitment to subscribe for the Offer Shares in whole or in part and to allot to any prospective purchaser less than the full amount of the Offer Shares sought by such purchaser.
+The Company reserves the right to withdraw the offer and sale of the Offer Shares at any time, and the Issue Manager and Sole Underwriter reserves the right to reject any commitment to subscribe for the Offer Shares in whole or in part and to allot to any prospective purchaser less than the full amount of the Offer Shares sought by such purchaser.
 If the Offer is withdrawn or discontinued, the Company shall subsequently notify the SEC and the PSE.